So you want to run your first 5k? Or maybe you are a more experienced runner coming back to running and want to get back on the pavement again.

 You know how you feel when you’re training.
 If you’re new to running, you should be training multiple times per week for your first 5K.
-Once you are able to cover the distance pretty comfortably then you are ready to enter a competitive race or fun run.

 My next 5K

 I enjoy running.
 It is therapeutic in a crazy kind of way.
 There’s something calming about lacing up my sneakers and hitting the pavement, especially when I get to run along the river.
 It’s scenic and yet quiet at the same time.

 Now don’t be mistaken, I am like you on race day, I look around at everyone else and think, “what made me think I could do this?”
 I’m sure lots of people have similar thoughts when they get out there regardless of how many times they have done it.

 But here’s the thing – you can do it.
 Why?
 Because you have the desire to walk or run a 5K.

 We all have the same goal – to cross the finish line and give their best effort.
 The finish times might be different, but the spirit is the same.
 To do something that feels meaningful, something to be proud of, something that maybe even felt a little out of reach a few months back.

 You will find that race day adrenaline will most likely help you decrease your finishing time as well.
 Your heart will be racing, which will help you overall.

 11 tips to run your first 5K from start to finish

 Whether you’re preparing to run a 5K or a half marathon, use these tips to get you across the finish line.